 At your next holiday gathering with friends, family, or coworkers, consider asking them to bring a donation for your local food bank.
 It will add a charitable element to the festivities which will warm your guests’ hearts.

 See what items are most needed and find the address of your local food bank to drop off the donation on our Support Your Local Food Bank page.
-To make things easy, Loblaw Companies stores are hosting their biannual food drive between November 26th to December 24th.
-Visit your local Loblaw banner store to make a donation of food or funds to support your local community.
+To make things easy, Loblaw Companies Limited stores are hosting their biannual food drive between November 25th to December 24th.
+Visit your local Loblaw banner store to donate food or funds to support your local community.

 Or, what about hosting a holiday dinner for your friends and family or, lunch with your coworkers?
 In the invitation, be sure to ask them to make a donation to support their local food bank.